Gr1ll/pluto/README.md

 # Pluto

-A Open Source, privacy based notes application for Windows, MacOS and Linux
+A Open Source, privacy based notes application for Windows, MacOS and Linux.

 ## Privacy